chobbledotcom/chobble-site/src/services.md

 # Our Services

-We believe in creating sustainable, efficient, and ethical web solutions.
-Our combined experience from Bandcamp, AutoTrader, Shop Direct and other major platforms informs everything we do.
+We believe in creating sustainable, efficient, and honest web solutions.
+With decades of experience working with businesses of all sizes we're sure we can build something to suit your needs.

 ## Our Principles

-- Transparent pricing
+- Transparent prices
-- Simple, efficient solutions
+- Effective, efficient solutions
+- No smoke and mirrors
-- Full access to source code
+- Open source by default
+- No walled gardens
+- No bloated frameworks

 <div class="services-grid">
 {%- for service in collections.service | sort(attribute='data.order') -%}